Barnet, Landau, and Raskin Next Leaders Program

 In addition to strengthened public scholarship skills, each cohort will leave the program with a more nuanced understanding of environmental, racial, economic, gender, and peace justice.
 Past workshops have included Op-ed Writing, Public Speaking, Racial Justice, Power-Mapping and the Modern-Day Labor Movement, and Restorative Justice.

 2. Mentorship – Each participant will get hands-on experience by working on one of our projects and will receive individualized mentorship and training from one of our IPS public scholars.
 Typical responsibilities include research, writing, shadowing on events with core allies, and helping us with our social media presence.
-All of our interns also have the opportunity to work with our skilled editors and write for our in-house publications, and we often see participants’ work placed in notable publications such as USA Today and the Nation.
-Our interns work within one of the following core areas:
+All of our interns also have the opportunity to work with our skilled editors and write for our in-house publications.
+Our interns work within one of the following core areas, and specific Fellowship descriptions can be found further down this page.

-• Economic and Racial Justice: Combating inequality means both lifting up and building power at the bottom, and breaking up concentration of wealth and power at the top.
-That’s why we work at the intersection of economic and racial justice through projects designed to build leadership and self-empowerment of black workers, immigrant workers, and low-wage workers, youth and families affected by incarceration, along with projects aiming to reverse the rules that criminalize poor people of color, and projects fighting to ensure that the wealthy and Wall Street corporations pay their fair share of taxes.
+• Economic and Racial Justice: Combating inequality means both lifting up and building power, and breaking up concentration of wealth and power That’s why we work at the intersection of economic and racial justice through projects designed to build leadership and self-empowerment of black workers, immigrant workers, and low-wage workers, youth and families affected by incarceration, along with projects aiming to reverse the rules that criminalize poor people of color, and projects fighting to ensure that the wealthy and Wall Street corporations pay their fair share of taxes.

 • Climate Justice: In order to avert a climate catastrophe, we must transition away from fossil fuels to a clean energy economy.
 On both a domestic and a global level, climate change hurts poor people and communities of color first and worst, so we seek solutions that center economic and racial justice as critical components of addressing climate change.